 If a customer experiences something similar, we send 2 test bottles and ask for samples of the tap water they are using and a zazen Water system sample.
 We utilise the electronic water pH testing probe in-house to get an accurate and reliable reading and the results are returned.
 What we have found is that the “acidic” water reading made by the customer is generally wrong when tested using the electronic probe.
 On average the customer interpretation is out by 0.8pH – 1.5pH (lower than it actually is).

-If you are experiencing difficulty measuring the pH level of your water, just contact us and we’re happy to measure and report our findings back to you!
+If you are experiencing difficulty measuring the pH level of your water, just contact us and we’re happy to measure and report the findings back to you!